emincavusoglu/portfolio/README-airline.md

 # Airline Satisfaction Correlation and Visualization
 ## Project Overview
 ### This project focuses on understanding the relationship between various service aspects and overall passenger satisfaction in the airline industry.
-By calculating and visualizing correlation coefficients, we aim to uncover key factors that influence passenger experiences.
+By calculating and visualizing correlation coefficients, I aim to uncover key factors that influence passenger experiences.

 ## Dataset and Variables